 Skip to main content

-This topic provides information about using Replicated Embedded Cluster, including how to get started, configure Embedded Cluster, access the cluster using kubectl, and more.
+This topic provides information about how to configure your application releases to support installations with Replicated Embedded Cluster.
 For an introduction to Embedded Cluster, see Embedded Cluster Overview.

 apiVersion: embeddedcluster.replicated.com/v1beta1